 There is also a material that contains glass particles and is known as Glass ionomer, this material is used in ways similar to the use of composite resin fillings.

-The location and extent of the decay, cost of filling material, your insurance coverage, and your dentist’s recommendation assist in determining the best type of filling for you.
+The location and extent of the decay, the cost of filling material, your insurance coverage, and your dentist’s recommendation assist in determining the best type of filling for you.

 In the past, gold was known to be the best material to require teeth but it was later dropped due to its yellow color and high price.